 Fairfax County began its third phase of reopening on July 1.
 For the Animal Shelter, there are no major changes to the way we have been operating.
 The Shelter is still closed to walk-in visitors.
 The follow service are program operating information is still in place until further notice.

-- We are happy to announce our new virtual adoption process, which will allow us to continue our adoption program while keeping the health of our staff and the community in mind.
+- Our virtual adoption process is working great, and has allowed us to continue our adoption program while keeping the health of our staff and the community in mind.
 For full details and instructions: www.fairfaxcounty.gov/animalshelter/adopt/steps

 Essential services by appointment only: